 As Julia Melymbrose, head of content at TestGorilla, says, “How well you communicate and collaborate as a team will determine both your team’s productivity and its happiness.”

 One of the most repeated pieces of advice for remote teams is that managers need to overcommunicate and encourage their team members to do the same.
 If there is any doubt in your mind as to whether you should tell your team something, go ahead and tell them anyway.
-Gail Marie, lead editor at Animalz, puts it this way: “If you feel like you’re overcommunicating, you’re probably communicating just enough.”
+Gail Marie, the lead editor at Animalz, puts it this way: “If you feel like you’re overcommunicating, you’re probably communicating just enough.”

 Encourage overcommunication from your team by asking for feedback and status updates.
 This will help you keep track of how everyone is doing, work-wise, and will tell you whether the team’s timelines are on track.